Joan Leslie: Later career

 By 1946, Leslie was growing increasingly dissatisfied with the roles offered to her by the studio.
 She sought more serious and mature roles, and wanted to break out of her ingenue image, which was partly due to her young age.
 Her decision was also based on moral and religious grounds.
 With the help of her lawyer Oscar Cummings, she took Warner Bros. to court to get released from her contract.

 In 1947, the Catholic Theater Guild gave Leslie an award because of her "consistent refusal to use her talents and art in film productions of objectionable character."

 As a result of this, Jack Warner used his influence to blacklist her from other major Hollywood studios.
 In 1947, she signed a two-picture contract with the poverty row studio Eagle-Lion Films.
 The first one was Repeat Performance (1947), a film noir in which she played a Broadway actress.
 The other was Northwest Stampede (1948) in which she performed with James Craig.

 After her contract with Eagle-Lion Films expired, she was cast in The Skipper Surprised His Wife (1950), appearing with Robert Walker.
 The film was distributed by MGM, the studio with which she began her film career in 1936.

 In the early 1950s, Leslie chose to focus on raising her daughters, which resulted in a more irregular film career.
 In 1952, she signed a short-term deal with Republic Pictures, the low-budget studio that primarily produced Westerns.
 One of the films she made for Republic was Flight Nurse (1953).
 Leslie's character, Polly Davis, was based on the successful flight nurse Lillian Kinkella Keil's career in the Air Force.
 It was described by the newspaper Kingsport Times-News as a thrilling film that "honors the courageous women who performed miracles of mercy above the clouds in evacuation of wounded GIs from Korean battlefields."
 Her last film was The Revolt of Mamie Stover (1956), but she continued making sporadic appearances in television shows while her children were at school.
 She retired from acting in 1991, after appearing in the TV film Fire in the Dark.

 Personal life

 In March 1950, she married William Caldwell, an obstetrician.
-Their identical twin daughters, Patrice and Ellen, were born on January 7, 1951.
-Both daughters eventually became teachers.
+They had identical twin daughters.
+Both daughters became teachers.

 Leslie was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

-Leslie was in the business of designing clothes, with her own eponymous brand.
+Leslie designed clothing under her eponymous brand.
 William died in 2000.
 A year later, she founded the Dr. William G. and Joan L. Caldwell Chair in Gynecologic Oncology for the University of Louisville.
 Leslie was an adopted alumna of the university for over 32 years.

 A devout Catholic, she was involved with charity work for the St. Anne's Maternity Home for more than 50 years.